rybalkinsd/atom/lecture05/presentation/PITCHME.md

 All the magic works via Annotations

 1. Application entry point (HelloSpringBoot)
-- @SpringBootApplication autoconfigures spring application
+- @SpringBootApplication auto-configures spring application
 1. Request controller - handles HTTP connections
 @Controller - states, let Spring recognize this class
 @RequestMapping("hello") - states, that the class will handle **HTTP Requests** to **/hello** url
 @RequestMapping("world") - states that this method will handle **HTTP Requests** to **/hello/world** url
 @ResponseBody states that method return result will be the **HTTP response body**

+#HSLIDE
+### And now
+@See ru.atom.thread.mm and tests

 #HSLIDE
 ### Practice #1